openstack-archive/instack-undercloud/doc/source/introduction/architecture.rst

 * The discovery ramdisk probes the hardware on the node and gathers facts, including the number of CPU cores, the local disk size and the amount of RAM.
 * The ramdisk posts the facts to the discoverd API.
-* All facts are passed and stored in the Ironic databse.
+* All facts are passed and stored in the Ironic database.
 * There can be performed advanced role matching via the ''ahc-match'' tool, which simply adds an additional role categorization to Ironic based on discovered node facts and specified conditions.